kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ### The "Implicit Shadow" Reality

 Today, the system is in a "hybrid" state.
-Any field using standard +k8s: tags (without the +k8s:declarativeValidationNative marker) is **implicitly shadowed** because Takeover defaults to false.
+Any field using standard +k8s: tags (without the +k8s:declarativeValidationNative marker) is **implicitly shadowed** because `DeclarativeValidationBeta` defaults to false for legacy fields (or they remain in implicit mode).
 Mismatches are recorded, but errors are suppressed to prevent duplication.

 ### Problem: Global vs. Local Control

-The Takeover gate is a global "all-or-nothing" switch.
-Graduation is blocked because we cannot force every migrated field in the cluster to become "Authoritative" simultaneously.
+The `DeclarativeValidationBeta` gate is a global "all-or-nothing" switch for rules in the Beta stage.
+Graduation is blocked because we cannot force every migrated field in the cluster to become "Authoritative" simultaneously without a granular lifecycle.

 ### Solution: Lifecycle Tags

 We adopt a standard Alpha/Beta/GA lifecycle for validation rules, controlled by tag prefixes:

 *   **+k8s:alpha**: Shadow mode (Metrics only).
-*   **+k8s:beta**: Enforced by default, but disable-able via the global DeclarativeValidationTakeover gate.
+*   **+k8s:beta**: Enforced by default, but disable-able via the global `DeclarativeValidationBeta` gate.
 *   **no prefix tag**: Permanently enforced.

 Declarative validation will benefit Kubernetes maintainers: